 Skip to main content

-The /cleanse command instructs Hashbot to review all existing members and take action based on your current Blocklist filters — including users who joined before Hashbot was installed.
+The /cleanse command instructs Hashbot to scan all existing members against your current filters — including users who joined before Hashbot was installed — and sends the results to the Dashboard for review.

 What Is Cleanse?